zoom/zoom-data-fence/CONTRIBUTING.md

-While Data Fence works very well for Zoom's internal use cases, as we release this project open source, we expect that we will need help with making the tool into a more broadly useful tool.
+While Data Fence works very well for Zoom's internal use cases, as we release this project open source, we expect that we will need help with making the tool into a more broadly useful tool for other teams.
 At the same time we plan to keep the tool focused on doing one specific task very well instead of becoming a general purpose security tool.
 Categories which we need help with include the following.

 1. Add support for generation of a native executable.
 2. Improve documentation.
 Add a wiki.